 Women at CDM

-In keeping with DePaul University's Vincentian tradition of making quality education accessible to all, DePaul CDM is committed to making our school a welcoming place for female students to learn.
+In keeping with DePaul University's Vincentian tradition of making quality education accessible to all, CDM is committed to making our school a welcoming place for female students to learn.
 We are a dynamic and supportive community of scholars and practitioners across the computing and digital spectrum--and women are a key part of our community's success, comprising approximately 1/3 of our student body.

 National Women's Organizations of Note